The Law of Large Numbers for Large Stable Matchings: The Law of Large Numbers for a Large Stable Matching

-In order to accommodate a setting with partially observed matches, we follow the approach of \cite{Canen/Schwartz/Song:2020:QE} and consider a generic sampling process which results in a subset $N_Z \subset N$ of students.
-This sampled students can potentially depend on the aggregate characteristics of the colleges, and hence we take them to be a $\sigma(\tilde Z)$-measurable set.
-Let $n_Z = |N_Z|$, i.e., the number of the students in the sample.
+The randomness in the sampling process is captured by the random vector $\zeta$.
+We require that it is conditionally independent of $\tilde S$ given $\tilde Z$.
+In other words, the sampling does not depend on the students' individual characteristics.
+The subset $N_Z$ of students in the sample can potentially depend on the aggregate characteristics of colleges.
 As for colleges, we assume that we observe a non-empty subset $M_Z \subset M'$, where $M_Z$ is $\sigma(\tilde Z)$-measurable.
 For example, we may take $M_Z = \{j \in M: Z_j \in B\}$ for some set $B$, i.e., the set of colleges whose observed characteristics take values in the set $B$.
-Similarly with students, we define $m_Z = |M_Z|$.
-We do not make any other assumption than that the sets $M_Z$ and $N_Z$ are $\sigma(\tilde Z)$-measurable.
-In fact, due to the conditional exchangeability in Lemma \ref{lemm: exch}, we do not need to assume that $N_Z$ is a random sample (with or without replacement) from $N$.
+It is important to note that the conditional independence of the sampling indicators $1\{i \in N_Z\}$ does not imply that the matching outcomes for two students, $Y_{i_1}$ and $Y_{i_2}$, are conditionally independent given $\tilde Z$ regardless of whether we condition on that the two students are in the sample or not.

+The sampling process we consider is general.
+It covers the scheme of random sampling.
+Assumption \ref{assump: sampling} also accommodates the case where we observe the entire set of students and colleges.
+In this case, Assumption \ref{assump: sampling}(ii) is trivially satisfied, because $1\{i \in N_Z\}$'s are simply constants of ones.
+Let $n_Z = |N_Z|$, i.e., the number of the students in the sample.
+Analogously, we define $m_Z = |M_Z|$.
+The sampling process accommodates the case with $n_Z /n \rightarrow 0$ as $n \rightarrow \infty$ and the case with $n_Z = \alpha n$ for all $n \ge 1$ for some $\alpha \in (0,1]$.

 Let us define a generic form of a statistic: